RubixML/ML/README.md

 Rubix ML is a library that lets you build intelligent programs that learn from data in [PHP](https://php.net).

 ## Our Mission
 The goal of Rubix is to bring easy to use machine learning (ML) capabilities to the PHP language.
-We aspire to provide the framework to facilitate small to medium sized projects, rapid prototyping, and education.
-If you would like to join in on the mission, you get up and running fast by following the instructions below.
+We aspire to provide the framework to facilitate rapid prototyping, small to medium sized projects, and education.
+If you're eager to get started you can follow along with the [basic introduction](#basic-introduction) or browse the [API reference](#api-reference).

 ## Installation
 Install Rubix using composer: